Scheduled Eco-Travel Tours

 November 10 To 13, 2017

 Late autumn is a wonderful time to visit the bird-rich Delmarva Peninsula.
 Visit Bombay Hook and Prime Hook, where huge flocks of waterfowl reside, Bald Eagles hunt and late-season migrants such as pipets, larks and perhaps a longspur may be found.
 Base is Chincoteague, Va.
-Trip list and tour report available soon!
+Click here for tour report and species list.

 Photos courtesy of NJ Audubon Staff and Archives, unless otherwise noted.